Sherman Alexie Makes Me Fly

-A few weeks ago I went to my local library.
+A few weeks ago, I went to my local library.
 I had to return a book, my third in a row from Rachel DeWoskin.
-I had tried, unsuccessfully, to renew it for a second time but, to my horror, somebody had dared to put a hold on it!
+I had tried unsuccessfully to renew it for a second time, but to my horror, somebody had dared to put a hold on it!

 I felt bereft, I had no book lined up to follow this “premature” return.
 But I shouldn’t have feared.
-The Terry Fox library in Port Coquitlam was still doing the mystery bags.
-Again, they had them all lined up ready to go on the counter.
+The Terry Fox Library in Port Coquitlam was still doing the mystery bags.
+Again, they had them all lined up, ready to go on the counter.
 Of course, I grabbed one.

 The titles this time were: